-The Official Languages Act commits the federal government to ensuring that English-speaking and French-speaking Canadians have equal opportunities for employment and advancement within federal institutions without regard to their ethnic origin or their first language learned.
-The composition of the work-force of federal institutions should therefore reflect the presence of both linguistic communities.
-Ministers' offices should take these principles into account when establishing the composition of the personnel that will enable an office to meet a Minister's office needs and the office's obligations as regards service to the public and language of work.
+The Official Languages Act commits the federal government to ensuring that English-speaking and French-speaking Canadians have equal opportunities for employment and advancement within federal institutions without regard to their ethnic origin or their first language.
+The composition of the workforce of federal institutions should therefore reflect the presence of both linguistic communities.
+Ministers' offices should take these principles into account when establishing the composition of the personnel that will enable them to meet their needs and the office's obligations as regards service to the public and language of work.